reteps/dockerfmt/README.md

 Dockerfile format and parser, and a modern version of [dockfmt](https://github.com/jessfraz/dockfmt).
 Built on top of the internal [buildkit](github.com/moby/buildkit) parser.

+## Installation

+Binaries are available from the [releases](https://github.com/reteps/dockerfmt/releases) page.

 ## Usage

 ```output